ComputeCanada/magic_castle/README.md

 Package installation and configuration - provisioning - of the cluster is mainly done by [Puppet](https://en.wikipedia.org/wiki/Puppet_(software)).
-Magic Castle provides arrangements of host configuration with Puppet.
+Magic Castle provides arrangements of host configurations with Puppet.
 Each arrangement is defined by three files:
 * `site.pp`: identify the modules for each hostname
 * `Puppetfile`: identify the source of each module
 * `data.yaml`: define values for module variables

-There are four arrangments currently available:
+There are four arrangements currently available:
 * `base`: SLURM cluster with NFS home, scratch and project;
 * `cvmfs`: `base` + Compute Canada CVMFS;
 * `globus`: `cvmfs` + Globus Endpoint on the login node;